zalando/skipper/docs/kubernetes/ingress-usage.md

 `http://app-default.example.org/myredirect` to
 `https://somewhere.example.org/another/path`.

-The following example shows how to a permanent redirect with status code 308 from `http://app-default.example.org/myredirect` to `https://somewhere.example.org/another/path`, other paths will not be redirected and passed to the backend selected by `serviceName=app-svc` and
+The following example shows how to create a permanent redirect with status code 308 from `http://app-default.example.org/myredirect` to `https://somewhere.example.org/another/path`, other paths will not be redirected and passed to the backend selected by `serviceName=app-svc` and